 CARLOS CLARIVAN / SCIENCE PHOTO LIBRARY CARLOS CLARIVAN / SCIENCE PHOTO LIBRARY

 Apollo spacecraft.
 Cutaway illustration of the Command/Service Module (CSM) spacecraft, used during the Apollo programme which landed astronauts on the Moon.
-The Command Module (conical section, top) housed a crew of three astronauts.
-The cylindrical Service Module contained scientific instruments, fuel tanks, and propulsion systems.
-It also housed oxygen and hydrogen tanks, seen here, connected to the fuel cells (upper compartment) which provided electrical power.
+The Command Module (CM, conical section of the CSM) housed a crew of three astronauts.
+The cylindrical Service Module (SM) contained scientific instruments, fuel cells, gas tanks, and propulsion systems.
+These included four sets of Reaction Control System thrusters (gold) which allowed control of the spacecraft's orientation.
 Once at the Moon, two astronauts used the Lunar Module (not shown) to descend to the Moon's surface and return to the CSM.
-The Command Module was then used to re-enter the Earth's atmosphere, with the other sections being jettisoned.
+The CM was then used to re-enter the Earth's atmosphere, with the other sections being jettisoned.

 Model release not required.
 Property release not required.